glueops-rip/glueops-dev-old/docs/hello-world.md

 In this guide, we will walk you through the process of deploying a "Hello World" application onto the GlueOps platform.
 We'll start from scratch and cover each step in detail to ensure you have a smooth deployment experience.

-## Step 1: Create a New Repository and set up your application folder
+## Create a New Repository and set up your application folder

 1. Create a new repository for your application within your organization.

-2. Create the necessary folders and files for your application.
+2. Set up the necessary folders and files for your application.
 You can use the following folder structure:

 ```
 demo-app-1
 ├── .github
 │   └── workflows
-├── Dockerfile
 ├── README.md
 └── index.html
 ```

-## Step 2: Set Up GitHub Actions for Docker Image Publishing
+## Set Up GitHub Actions for Docker Image Publishing

 Now, let's configure GitHub Actions to automatically publish a Docker image of your application.
 This will allow the GlueOps platform to use the latest version of your app.
 Here's how you can set it up: